BlockchainCommons/BCSwiftSecureComponents/Docs/6-EXAMPLES.md

 ```

 ## Example 9: Sharding a Secret using SSKR

+This example demonstrates the use of SSKR to shard a symmetric key that encrypted a message.
+The shares are then enclosed in individual envelopes and the seed can be recovered from those shares, allowing the future decryption of the message.

 ```swift
 // Dan has a cryptographic seed he wants to backup using a social recovery scheme.